wh-alice/mig_visualstudio/vs/misc/xml-comment-must-be-the-first-statement-on-a-line.md

 ---
-title: "XML comment must be the first statement on a line" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "XML comment must be the first statement on a line | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"